 Aisha joined Watsi on April 14th, 2013.
-Eight years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aisha's most recent donation traveled 9,900 miles to support Dah, a 63-year-old mother from Thailand, to reset her fractured bones and ensure proper healing.
+Nine years ago, Aisha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aisha's most recent donation traveled 7,000 miles to support Salmin, a newborn from Tanzania, to fund surgery so he can walk easily as he grows.

 Dah is a 63-year-old woman from Thailand.
 She lives with her daughter, two sons, and a daughter-in-law in a village on the Thai-Burma border.
 They all make and sell traditional rice wine, and grow and sell vegetables on their small farm.
 In her free time, Dah enjoys watching television and working on her small farm.
 On the morning of February 3rd, one of her sons drove her and her other son to their farmland.
 The road was undulating and full of potholes.
 Suddenly, their motorbike slid and they all fell off.
 Both her sons were fine, but Dah broke her left femur.
 As a result, Dah cannot walk or move her left leg and is in a lot of pain.
 With the help of our medical partner, Burma Children Medical Fund, Dah will undergo surgery to reset her fractured bones and ensure proper healing.
 The procedure is scheduled for February 3rd and will help her walk free of pain.
 Dah and her family need help raising $1,500 to funder her procedure and care.
 "I worry that I will not be able to walk like before", she said.
 "If I cannot walk I don't know how I will be able to work on our farmland."